FromTheo/calibration-SVI-eSSVI/README.md

 ![vix](assets/vix.png)

 ### (e)SSVI

-Il est important de noter que SVI n'a aucune dépendenance temporelle et est donc incapable par définition de fitter globalement une nappe de volatilité.
-Plusieurs extensions ont vu le jour, et nous retiendrons celle proposée dans [4] utilisant une paramétrisation par la courbe de total implied variance ATM (notée $\theta_t$) et en autorisant le levage $\rho$ à dépendre de $\theta_t$.
-En considérant un curvature curve $\varphi$, the total implied variance est exprimée comme suit:
+It is important to note that SVI has no explicit time dependency and is therefore unable by construction to fit a full volatility surface across maturities.
+Several extensions have been proposed; among them, we focus on the one introduced in [4], which parametrizes each slice through the ATM total implied variance curve $\theta_t$ and allows the skew $\rho$ to depend on $\theta_t$.
+Considering a curvature curve $\varphi$, the total implied variance is expressed as follows:

 $$w(k,\theta_t) = \frac{\theta_t}{2}\left(1 + \rho(\theta_t)\varphi(\theta_t) k + \sqrt{(\varphi(\theta_t)k + \rho(\theta_t))^2 +1 -\rho(\theta_t)^2}\right).$$